-It’s vital to keep a habit of backing up data on iPhone to avoid losing momentous information, especially the contacts on your iPhone.
+It’s vital to keep a habit of backing up data on iPhone to avoid losing momentous information, especially the contacts.
 Performing this task keeps your contacts safe even if you get your iPhone broken, lost, or stolen.
-So here comes the question, how to backup contacts on iPhone X/8/7/6s/6/ SE/5s/5/4s?
+So here comes the question, how to backup contacts on iPhone XS/XR/X/8/7/6s?

-Backing up contacts on iPhone with iTunes, this will back up all the contents of your iPhone to computer, and you can’t get contacts from the iTunes backup unless you plan to restore your iPhone with this backup (during restoring, all the existing data on your iPhone will be replaced by the content in backup).
-Therefore, if you just want to back up only contacts on your iPhone, or get backed up contacts back to your iPhone at any time, you can move to Option 3 to backup contacts on your iPhone.
+This method will back up all the contents of your iPhone to computer, and you can’t get contacts from the iTunes backup unless you plan to restore your iPhone with this backup (during restoring, all the existing data on your iPhone will be replaced by the content in backup).
+Therefore, if you just only want to back up contacts, or get backed up contacts back to your iPhone at any time, you can move to Option 3.

 Run iTunes on your computer (PC or Mac) > Connect your iPhone to the computer > Click the Device tab > Click Back Up Now under Summary to backup your iPhone data and settings to computer.
-About full steps, please read How to Backup iPhone to iTunes >

-On your iPhone, go to Settings App > Tap on your Apple ID’s part > Select iCloud > Select iCloud Backup > Tap on it to turn it on if it is closed > Click Back Up Now.
+On your iPhone, go to Settings > Tap on your Apple ID’s part > Select iCloud > Select iCloud Backup > Tap on it to turn it on if it is closed > Click Back Up Now.
 Then your contacts on iPhone will be backed up to iCloud server as well as other iPhone content.

+Syncing iPhone contacts to iCloud, this means all your iPhone contacts will be backed up to iCloud server, and all the contacts on your different devices logged in same Apple ID will be merged in iCloud, and synced to all your iDevice.
 In other words, all the iPhone contacts you backed up will be synced to your other Apple devices logged in the same Apple ID with your iPhone.
 At the same time, the contacts on other iDevices will also come to your iPhone.
 Therefore, if you want to keep your contacts independent, and don’t merge with other iDevices’, you need to log in a different Apple ID on your iPhone, or move to Option 3 to backup only contacts on iPhone.

 To backing up iPhone contacts by syncing to iCloud, you just need to ensure your iPhone is connected to a Wi-Fi network, and then perform the steps below on your iPhone:

-Go to Settings App > Click on your Apple ID’s part > Select iCloud > Tap on Contacts to turn it on > Click Merge when it asks “what would you like to do with existing local contacts on your iPhone”.
+Go to Settings > Click on your Apple ID’s part > Select iCloud > Tap on Contacts to turn it on > Click Merge when it asks “what would you like to do with existing local contacts on your iPhone”.
 Then wait for your iPhone contacts backed up to iCloud.

-Step 1.
-Download AnyTrans for iOS and run it.
-Connect your iPhone to computer.
-Go to Device Manager, scroll down to choose Contacts.
+Step 1: Download AnyTrans for iOS and run it > Connect your iPhone to the computer > Go to “Device Manager” > Choose the “More” option.

-Similar to backing up your iPhone contacts, the disk backup for your important data protection is also worth your close attentions, especially if you are using a Windows PC.
+Similar to backing up your iPhone contacts, the disk backup for your important data protection is also worth your close attention, especially if you are using a Windows PC.
 Consider free AOMEI Backupper to create system image so as to make solid backups on your disk drive and data.